 - Product imperfections

-- Landlord negligence (broken step on the stairs, etc)
+- Landlord negligence (a broken step on the stairs, etc)

-Really, any type of an accident that occurs due to negligence, and that has enough force to cause an orthopedic injury, can likely entitle a victim to some form of compensation.
+Any type of accident that occurs due to negligence and has enough force to cause an orthopedic injury may entitle a victim to pursue compensation.

 Call Our Orthopedic Injury Lawyers at Jacoby and Meyers